stefanledin/responsify-wp/readme.md

 #Responsify WP
-This is a little Wordpress plugin that helps you with responsive images.
+This is a Wordpress plugin that helps you with responsive images.
 It's based on the excellent [Picturefill script](https://github.com/scottjehl/picturefill) created by [Scott Jehl](http://scottjehl.com).
 ##What it does
 In short, it will replace all ``<img>`` tags within ``the_content`` with the markup that is required by Picturefill.